-October 29 2009 12:35 PM ET
+October 29 2009 1:35 PM ET

 Two gay men singing traditional love songs could’ve come off as very cutesy and wink-wink.
 How did you avoid that?

-just really wasn’t an option.
+It just really wasn’t an option.
 We wanted to show these songs in their most raw, purest form.
 I’ve done a lot of cutesy, wink-wink stuff and I’m kind of over it right now.

 Feinstein’s at Loews Regency caters to a wealthy, older clientele that’s probably not the most progressive crowd in town.
 How did the gay subtext go over?

-Michael has been known to change the gender in lyrics of female-sung standards -- “The Man I Love,” for example, became “The Girl I Love” -- so it’s refreshing to hear him sing about his “taste in men” in the song “Old Friend” on the album.
+Michael has been known to change the gender in lyrics of female-sung standards — “The Man I Love,” for example, became “The Girl I Love” — so it’s refreshing to hear him sing about his “taste in men” in the song “Old Friend” on the album.